 Paper Tigers, directed by James Redford, is an exciting new documentary that shows the level of impact trauma-informed practices can have on our children and youth.
 Set in Walla Walla, Washington, it follows the lives of multiple students from an impoverished area as they attend alternative school that has begun to promote resiliency in youth.
 Paper Tigers looks at real life examples on how we can help our children heal from trauma and how healing is ultimately a more effective and cheaper response than punishment.
 The film is rates PG-13 for Adult Langue and Content.
 Check out the trailer for the movie.

 ACT MUST be included in all advertising.
-This includes ACT’s and Prevent Child Abuse America’s logo, which will be emailed and can be found below.
+This includes ACT’s logo, which will be emailed and can be found below.